wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/2-what-is-microsoft-graph.md

 :::image type="content" source="../media/2-microsoft-graph.png" alt-text="Diagram that shows an overview of the connections in Microsoft Graph.":::

+> [!NOTE]
-It's important to mention that Microsoft Graph is used to access Microsoft 365 data and isn't related to other graph technologies, such as graph databases or GraphQL.
+> Microsoft Graph is used to access Microsoft 365 data and isn't related to other graph technologies, such as graph databases or GraphQL.

 ## Benefits of using Microsoft Graph in your application